dr-o-ne/leet-compass/README.md

 2. Add or update the `patterns` for a problem that can be solved using a specific sub-pattern, or for which a sub-pattern is important for its optimal solution.
 3. Prefer adding only the sub-patterns that contribute to the best or most optimal solution for the problem.

-4. Submit a pull request with your additions or improvements.
+Submit a pull request with your additions or improvements

-Please keep entries clear and consistent, and make sure they fit the existing structure.

 ---

 ## Status

 Work in progress